common-workflow-language/cwl-v1.2/concepts.md

 should be combined with any requirements present in the corresponding Process as if they were specified there.

-The following requirements are inherited: `InlineJavascriptRequirement`, `SchemaDefRequirement`, `DockerRequirement`, `SoftwareRequirement`, `InitialWorkDirRequirement`, `EnvVarRequirement`, `ShellCommandRequirement`, and `ResourceRequirement`.
-These requirements specified in a Workflow apply to all workflow steps; a requirement specified on a workflow step will apply to the process implementation of that step and any of its substeps.
+Requirements can be inherited.
+A requirement specified in a parent Workflow may apply to the process implementation of that step and any of its substeps if the requirements are valid for that process.
+If the substep is a Workflow all requirements are applied.
+If the substep is an ExpressionTool only the `InlineJavascriptRequirement` is applicable.
+If the substep is a CommandLineTool the `InlineJavascriptRequirement`, `SchemaDefRequirement`, `DockerRequirement`, `SoftwareRequirement`, `InitialWorkDirRequirement`, `EnvVarRequirement`, `ShellCommandRequirement`, `ResourceRequirement` are applicable.

+(This inheritance behavior will likely be relaxed in future versions of the
+specififcation: it is more reasonable to expect processes to be self-contained in their requirements.)

 If the same process requirement appears at different levels of the workflow, the most specific instance of the requirement is used, that is,